Rafael Devers Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 15th-ranked team ERA across all league pitching staffs (4.21).
+- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.24).

 © 2023 Data Skrive.
 All rights reserved.